 The Progress in Achieving English Language Proficiency component evaluates the TELPAS and TELPAS Alternate results for grades K-12.
 Current year TELPAS and TELPAS Alternate results are compared to the prior year results to determine if the student made progress.
-As the TELPAS writing domain was updated for 2023, TELPAS results are have been evaluated at the domain level for 2023, 2024, and 2025 accountability.
-Evaluation at the composite level is anticipated to return for 2026 accountability and beyond.
+As the TELPAS writing domain was updated for 2023, TELPAS results have been evaluated at the domain level for 2023, 2024, and 2025 accountability.
 Beginning with 2026 accountability, progress in achieving English language proficiency is based on year over year TELPAS composite proficiency results.